 Your vet will prescribe antibiotics, and possibly also nebulising (a drug delivery device used to administer medication in the form of a mist inhaled into the lungs) to get an antibacterial agent where it’s needed.
 The medicines your vet needs to use may not be licensed for rabbits, so be prepared to sign a waiver form for using ‘off label’ drugs.

 If the cause is Pasteurella or Pseudomonas, there is a very small risk to human health.
 You need to be careful of your own and your family’s health.
-However, with proper cleaning and disinfecting, unless somebody has immune system problems, the risk should is very low.
+However, with proper cleaning and disinfecting, the risk is very low unless somebody has immune system problems.